MattCheely/elm-build-config/README.md

 generated at the appropriate path based on the source dir and the chosen name.
 (Default: `BuildConfig`)

+# Notes

+This is mostly used in my own projects, so it only gets testing for the type of data I am parsing.
+That means it may have some issues where it generates invalid code (probalby in strings).
+If you find a value that's not correctly translated to Elm, feel free to open an issue with example input that reproduces the problem.

 # Example Usage

 elm-build-config isn't that useful on it's own.
 It's intended to be part of a